Feedback

 The exponential scale of this 2009 benchmark allows to understand why Microsoft Windows "Defender" felt the urge to erase G-WAN...
 3 days after a conference call with 5 Microsoft directors eager to buy the G-WAN source-code to improve abysmal Microsoft IIS v7+ performance.

-Microsoft operates as a criminal organization – read the U.S. DoJ findings (they can't "debunk" officially collected evidences, so they bribe officials to erase public records or to avoid DoJ sanctions).
+Microsoft operates as a criminal organization – read the U.S. DoJ findings (they can't "debunk" officially collected evidences, so they bribe officials to erase public records and to avoid DoJ sanctions).

 According to the rule of law, all of these tactics are criminal, and if the laws were applied then these illegal behaviors would disappear overnight.
 That's why officials are paid for the laws not to be applied – or only with symbolic sanctions (immediately compensated by golden subsides, public and private investments, and recurring public contracts).

-The result of destroying competition is more expenses for end-users (G-WAN allows you to do more with less, and that's why it has been illegally deleted by Windows, and ousted from the market by coordinated sabotage, censorship and denigration).
+The result of destroying competition is more expenses for end-users (G-WAN allows you to do more with less, and that's why it has been illegally deleted by Windows, and ousted from the market by coordinated sabotage, censorship and denigration) by G-WAN competitors.

-It is worth noting that this tactic used to deceive others does not require much talent (nor efforts) – and so, most probably, it explains its success among the people cumulating limited intellects, skills, and respect for commonly-praised human values – these values designed to let people live together (you shall not murder, steal, lie, etc.) instead of constantly killing each-other (a sterile zero-sum game).
+Deceiving others does not require much talent (nor efforts) – and so, most probably, it explains its success among the people cumulating limited intellects, skills, and respect for commonly-praised human values designed to let people live together – you shall not murder, steal, lie, etc. (fostering productive cooperation) instead of constantly stealing and killing each-other (a sterile zero-sum game).

 Even worse, unlike others, the people-naturally-inclined-to-cheat (rather than to perform themselves) are now in charge to manage others, and their addiction for undue honors is encouraged by a string of easy (yet self-defeating) successes that invariably leads them to even more limited intellects, skills, and respect for human values.
-Tip: these characteristics are most often a reliable way to spot them, this and their endless desire to eradicate (instead of seizing an opportunity to learn) anyone doing better.
+Tip: these characteristics are most often a reliable way to spot them, this and their endless desire to eradicate anyone doing better (instead of seizing an opportunity to learn and make progress).

-If you wonder where all the money of the OS vendors ($6Tn) comes from, they are a publicly-funded and protected racket:
+If you wonder where all the money of the OS vendors ($9Tn) comes from, they are a publicly-funded and protected racket:

-• closed-source forces its "strategic partners" to "Pay the Bill to enter the Gates" [a $20m entry ticket for the long-secret "Native APIs"] (for free, they can enjoy a free promenade on their minefield, with Windows "Defender" killing the survivors),
+• closed-source forces its "strategic partners" to "Pay the Bill to enter the Gates" [in the 2000s, a $20m entry ticket for the long-secret "Native APIs"] (for free, they can enjoy a free promenade on their minefield, with Windows "Defender" killing the survivors),

 • open-source charges "consulting fees" for complete, up-to-date documentation (for free, your will see your perfectly working programs miserably die, and discover month if not years later why and how it has been sabotaged by arbitrary system changes).